These Mini Vegan Cinnamon Rolls are so fun a cute to serve at any occasion. They’re loved by kids and adults alike, and very simple to make.

 Who’s ready to kick the mid-week blues to the curb with some serious yumminess?????

 So I realized the other day that I’ve never shared a recipe for basic cinnamon rolls on the blog.
 Whahhhh?!?!?
 I mean, I kind of already knew that but thinking about it made me really want to.
-Part of the reason for me not already having posted a recipe for them is that cinnamon rolls are pretty classic and you guys all know how I can’t seem to leave good enough or basic alone.
+Part of the reason for me not already having posted a recipe for them is that cinnamon rolls are pretty classic.
+You guys all know how I can’t seem to leave good enough or basic alone.
 It seems like every time I’ve gotten close to making cinnamon rolls for you guys I’ve been inspired to add some sort of extra or change the flavors around completely.

 She usually only makes them for special occasions and stuff because, and she’d tell you this herself, she can’t make them without going all out.
 I think a motto that would fit her well here is go big or go home.
 Ha, she’s always saying that she’d be so fired if she ever tried to work in a pizza parlor because she would literally spend half an hour arranging her toppings.
 Ah, just one of the countless things I love about my mom.